knightedcodemonkey/duel/README.md

 > [!IMPORTANT]
 > This works best if your CJS-first project uses file extensions in _relative_ specifiers.
 That is acceptable in CJS and [required in ESM](https://nodejs.org/api/esm.html#import-specifiers). `duel` does not rewrite bare specifiers or remap relative specifiers to directory indexes.

-> [!NOTE]
-> While `duel` runs it briefly swaps in a temporary package.json with the needed `type`; your original file is restored when the build finishes.

 ### Build orientation

 `duel` infers the primary vs dual build orientation from your `package.json` `type`: